Grek0v1ch/Htree/README.md

-# serpinsky_cemetery
+# H-Tree
-The program draws the cemetery of Serpinsky
+The program draws the H-Tree fractal